nithinjose-tech/qmos_readTheDoc/index.rst

-Welcome to QMOS Project documentation!
+Welcome to QMOS Project's documentation!
 ============================================
 This interface will provide you the indepth details of all the codes used in the Query Based Multi-Document Opinion Oriented Summarization (QMOS) project.